Huski-Git/3DMark-Score/README.md

 ## The Data
 This data set was kindly provided by [UL](https://benchmarks.ul.com/?_ga=2.90438675.845709998.1584355578-1822667800.1580462866).
-Special Thanks to *P. Virtanen* for helping me by giving my insights on what I should look out for.
+Special Thanks to *P. Virtanen* for helping me by giving me insights on what I should look out for.

 ## EDA